 The following summary is based on a poster presented at The American Institute for Cancer Research November 5-6, 2008 which examined the impact of estrogen metabolism modifiable gene testing and the impact of the mitigation efforts to their breast cancer risk.
-In 2008, there were 125 women being followed.
-As of June 2013, over 350 women are being tested and enrolled in risk mitigation.
-Results so far have been that none of the identified high risk women have developed breast cancer and those women with estrogen positive breast cancer had not had a recurrence.
+In 2008, there were 100 women being followed.
+As of June 2013, over 175 women have been tested and enrolled in risk mitigation.
+37 of these women have estrogen positive breast cancer and the others have been identified as high risk based on their mutations and exposure to estrogenic medications.
+Results to date are that none of 175 have either developed breast cancer or had a recurrence.

 In 2008, of the women with breast cancer, 81% had SNPs on CYP1B1 and COMT and GSTM1 was absent in 82%.
-All 75 women with estrogen positive breast cancer had had significant exposure to exogenous estrogens through either hormone replacement therapy (HRT) and/or in vitro fertilization (IVF).
-In addition to their traditional cancer treatment, supplements were used to alter their genetic pathways including DHEA, DIM-PRO, SAM-E, Glutathione & Anti-oxidants such as NAC, Milk Thistle and Vitamins E & C.
+The 37 women with estrogen positive breast cancer had had significant exposure to exogenous estrogens through either hormone replacement therapy (HRT) and/or in vitro fertilization (IVF).
+In addition to their traditional cancer treatment, supplements were used to alter their genetic pathways including DHEA, DIM-PRO, SAM-E, and Glutathione & Anti-oxidants such as NAC, Milk Thistle and Vitamins E & C.